microsoft/FeatureManagement-Dotnet/README.md

 return View(model);
 ```

-### Configuring a Dynamic Feature
+### Dynamic Feature Declaration

 Dynamic features can be configured in a configuration file similarly to feature flags.
 Instead of being defined in the `FeatureManagement:FeatureFlags` section, they are defined in the `FeatureManagement:DynamicFeatures` section.
 Additionally, dynamic features have the following properties.

 * Assigner: The assigner that should be used to select which variant should be used any time this feature is accessed.
 * Variants: The different variants of the dynamic feature.
   * Default: Whether the variant should be used if no variant could be explicitly assigned.
+One and only one default variant is required.
   * Configuration Reference: A reference to the configuration of the variant to be used as typed options in the application.
   * Assignment Parameters: The parameters used in the assignment process to determine if this variant should be used.